ISI-apex/sd-flex-char-scripts/README.md

 The total number of threads in each execution is equal to the total number of available CPUs for the requested socket count.
 Suggested options include `-p` (using only physical CPUs, no HyperThreads) and `-w` (perform a warmup execution by running in all sockets first before starting the characterization).
 The `-m` option supports running multiple application instances (i.e., weak scaling instead of strong scaling).
-By default, the script only uses socket counts that are divisors of the total number of available sockets.
-For example, if the system has 4 sockets, the following would characterize socket counts 1, 2, and 4:
+For example, the following would characterize all socket counts using physical cores and a warmup execution:

     ./characterize-sockets-multiapp-numactl.sh -a apps/npb-omp-ep.D.x.sh -p -w -- -m local

 To instead specify the socket counts yourself, add a `-s` parameter for each desired socket count.
-For example, to characterize socket counts 1, 2, 3, and 4:
+For example, to characterize socket counts 1 and 4:

-    ./characterize-sockets-multiapp-numactl.sh -a apps/npb-omp-ep.D.x.sh -p -w $(for s in {1..4}; do printf " -s %d " $s; done) -- -m local
+    ./characterize-sockets-multiapp-numactl.sh -a apps/npb-omp-ep.D.x.sh -p -w -s 1 -s 4 -- -m local

 Log files are stored in directories of the form `sockets_N` where `N` is the socket count.